risk-first/website/estimating/Fill-The-Bucket.md

 1. Establish upper and lower bounds of the search space (i.e. first and last entry of the dictionary)
 2. Find a word about half-way between the two.
 Is the word you're looking for _before_ or _after_ this word, or exactly this word?
 If the latter, you're done, otherwise, revise either the upper or lower bound to this word and repeat.

-This is the [binary chop algorithm](), in which the number of remaining search-space _halves_ each time you go round step 2.
+This is the [binary chop algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm), in which the number of remaining search-space _halves_ each time you go round step 2.
 Therefore, doubling the length of the dictionary only increases the number of operations by 1.
-So this algorithm takes **O(lg2 n)** time.
+So this algorithm takes **O(lg2 _n_)** time.

-So Fill-The-Bucket is _still_ an appropriate way of estimating for these algorithms, but your bucket-size might require a calculation of it's own.  tbd.
+So Fill-The-Bucket is _still_ an appropriate way of estimating for these algorithms.
+If you can figure out how long it takes to do steps 1 & 2, and how many times it'll have to do them, you can make a good estimate of the total time.

 ## Estimating With Risk